SCENE 01 / THERMAL IMAGING

 Thermal imaging reveals heat signatures invisible to conventional cameras, opening up nocturnal wildlife work in the Kruger bushveld and technical and documentary applications across South Africa.

 Here is the breakdown.
 South Africa is outstanding country for thermal imaging work.
 The bushveld of the Kruger National Park and the surrounding reserves is home to the Big Five and a wealth of nocturnal species whose after-dark behaviour thermal cameras can capture without intrusive light, a real advantage where national parks enforce strict rules on artificial lighting and wildlife disturbance.
-Thermal imaging lets natural-history crews film responsibly within those conservation needs, recording predators, prey and movement entirely in the dark.
-Beyond wildlife, the technique serves documentary and technical productions across the country's many settings, from the Karoo to the coast.
+Thermal imaging lets natural-history crews film responsibly within those conservation needs, recording predators, prey and movement fully in the dark.
+Beyond wildlife, the technique serves documentary and tech shoots across the country's many settings, from the Karoo to the coast.

 FAQ